data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 Every Data Integration / Extract Transform and Load (ETL) process is linked to this model which provides the orchestration and management capabilities for data integration.

-Data Integration in this context is a broad definition covering various implementation techniques such as ELT (Extract Load, Transform - pushdown into SQL or underlying processing) and LETS (Load-Extract-Transform-Store).
+Data Integration in this context is a broad definition covering various implementation techniques such as ELT (Extract Load, Transform - push-down into SQL or underlying processing) and LETS (Load-Extract-Transform-Store).

 Data Integration in this document essentially covers all processes that 'touch' data.